-NHS Continuing Healthcare is a package of care that is arranged and paid for by the NHS.
+NHS Continuing Healthcare is a package of ongoing care that is arranged and paid for by the NHS.
 It is given to people with a high level of physical and/or mental health needs that are caused by a disability, accident or illness.
-Having a particular diagnosis, such as dementia, does not mean you'll automatically qualify.
+Having a particular diagnosis, such as dementia or Parkinson's, does not mean you'll automatically qualify.